What is the purpose of the department?

 Grapefruit.
 The USDA estimates that as of May 2021, Florida growers will produce 4.2 million boxes of grapefruit in the 2020-21 crop year, a decrease of approximately 650,000 boxes when compared to the 2019-20 crop year.

 The department is funded primarily through a statutorily authorized assessment on each box of citrus moving into commercial channels of trade, though in some years, it is also appropriated General Revenue.

 Marketing.
-In the 2020 Appropriation Act (HB 5001), the Florida Legislature provided $5 million of General Revenue funds to market Florida citrus; an increase from the $935,550 appropriated the previous year.
+The 2021 Florida Legislature appropriated $17 million of General Revenue funds to the Department for marketing Florida citrus, a $12 million increase from the previous year.

 Where can I find related OPPAGA reports?

 A complete list of related OPPAGA reports is available on our website

 What are the applicable statutes?